Am0rfu5/flatten-rs/README.md

 ## Contributing

-We welcome contributions to `flattenrs`!
+We welcome contributions to `flatten`!
 Please follow these steps:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature/my-feature`).